putty-shreyas/mnist_dl_classification/README.md

-## MNIST Dataset Classification using tunable CNN architcture
+## MNIST Dataset Classification using tunable CNN architecture

 Image Classification task performed on MNIST Dataset using CNN architecture.
 Purpose of the project was to show a clean and efficient Python-based Deep Learning project with hyperparameter optimization and tuning setup using Optuna